eduardburlacu/NanoTransformer/documentation/task1_TP_notes.md

 # Take-home exercise results

-## Understanding tensor parallelism bottleneck in communication
+## Task 1 : Understanding tensor parallelism bottleneck in communication

 The following figure from the Megatron-LM paper illustrates the communication bottleneck in tensor parallelism for a transformer layer:
 ![alt text](communication_steps.png)